2025 In Review: Water

 In 2025, our Water team focused on turning ambitious ideas into real-world results.
 Through research, insights, convenings, and hands-on engagement with state and federal agencies, utilities, municipal associations, advocates, and other technical assistance providers, we worked to move water infrastructure investments from intention to implementation.

-This work comes at a moment of significant decline in the public’s trust in government institutions.
-Utilities and government agencies are being asked to deliver faster, explain more, and operate under heightened scrutiny– often with fewer resources and less margin for error.
+This work is unfolding in the context of deep public skepticism toward government.
+Utilities and government agencies are being asked to deliver faster, explain more, and operate under heightened scrutiny– often with fewer resources and less room for error.
 In this environment, progress depends not just on sound policy, but on trusted relationships.
-Our work is grounded in partnerships built on credibility, follow-through, and a clear understanding of the operational realities our partners face.
+In 2025, we built momentum by showing up consistently with well-founded insights, understanding the constraints our partners face, and adapting as conditions changed.
+Sometimes that meant advancing big ideas.
+Sometimes that meant chasing down documentation or finding the one person in a state agency or municipal department who could help unblock a project.

 So what made this work so effective in 2025?
 Our secret sauce: a unique blend of policy expertise, data-driven insight, on-the-ground experience, and trusted relationships with the people responsible for delivering results.
 Across our Funding Navigator, Lead Service Line Replacement, State Revolving Fund, and Green Infrastructure initiatives, we paired smart policy with practical, implementable solutions designed for the constraints communities and agencies face.
 This year was about pairing smart policy with practical solutions to drive lasting impact.